Expand this ...

 CONFLICT-ACTIVE PHASE: ulceration in the bronchial mucosa proportional to the degree and duration of conflict activity.
 The biological purpose of the cell loss is to widen the respiratory passageways so that more air can reach the lungs.
 The enhanced function of the lungs serves to facilitate a conflict resolution.
 There are no symptoms in the conflict-active phase.
 NOTE: While conflict active, the person is in a depressed mood.

 HEALING PHASE: During the first part of the healing phase (PCL-A) the tissue loss is replenished through cell proliferation.
 Healing symptoms are pain due to the swelling caused by the edema (fluid accumulation), tickles in the lungs (itching or pruritus is characteristic for any healing involving squamous epithelial tissue such as the skin) and coughing.
 Coughing facilitates bringing up phlegm containing remnants of the repair process.
 Depending on the intensity of the conflict, the symptoms range from mild to severe.
-After the Epileptoid Crisis, in PCL-B, the swelling recedes and the function of the bronchia returns to normal.
+After the Epileptoid Crisis, in PCL-B, the swelling recedes and the function of the bronchi returns to normal.

 In conventional medicine, the cell proliferation that takes place in PCL-A is diagnosed as a “lung cancer” or bronchial cancer (compare with lung cancer related to the lung alveoli).
 Based on the Five Biological Laws, the new cells cannot be regarded as “cancer cells” since the cell increase is in reality a replenishing process.